What does a litigation friend do in an injury claim?

 Calculate my claim

-When do a litigation friend's responsibilities end?
+When do the responsibilities end?

 Have you been injured at work?